willdickson/servodoor-app/README.md

 # Servodoor-app: RC servo based door control application

-A simple GUI for controlling upto 18 (RC servo) doors.
+A simple GUI for controlling up to 18 (RC servo) doors.
 Designed for use with an automated T-Maze system.

 ## Installing